HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Yes, even my teens were crunched for time to eat in the morning.
 When your teen doesn’t have the time to eat breakfast before he leaves for school there are a few things you can try:

-1. Opt for a “grab-n-go” breakfast such as a mixture of dry cereal, raisins, and nuts, or a piece of fruit with a wedge of cheese.
+1. Opt for a “grab-n-go” breakfast such as a mixture of dry breakfast cereals, raisins, and nuts, a piece of fruit with a wedge of cheese, or a peanut butter sandwich on whole grain bread (my teens liked this toasted).

 2. Teens can drink their breakfast, with options such as fruit smoothies or milk-based breakfast drinks.
 Both provide vitamins and minerals in addition to calories and protein.

-3. Check out my Fast & Nutritious Breakfasts for Athletes to spur some new ideas.
+3. Check out my Fast & Nutritious Breakfasts for Athletes to spur some other new ideas.

-If your teen is an athlete, lunch is the fuel she will tap into during after-school practice.
+If your teen is an athlete, lunch is the fuel they will tap into during after-school practice.

 Still, other teens will skip lunch all together.
-This is not good, or healthy, and may fuel more bad eating habits and challenges with disordered eating.
+This is not good, or healthy, and may fuel disordered eating or be a sign of an eating disorder.

 Quick Fix